saluumaa/Leader-board/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

->Leaderboard is an API that allows you to post your score and see the scores of other players.
+>The leaderboard is built with an API and allows you to post your score and see the scores of other players.

 **[Leaderboard project]**